How to Pick Faster in a Warehouse: 12 Pick Pack and Ship Tips

 Implement Kitting and Bundling

 Often customers order certain products together with greater frequency.
-Your warehouse team can implement an assembly process to pre-bundle or “kit” these items together before they are stocked in inventory.
+Your warehouse team can implement an assembly process to pre-bundle these items together before they are stocked in inventory.
+This process is called “kitting“.
 This means that your order picking team will not have to perform the picking and assembly of the various items at the time of the order.
 This saves time and increases accuracy for each order.

 However, the downside is that you must have enough confidence that your customers will continue ordering in this fashion into the future.
 Otherwise, your kitted SKUs will consume valuable storage space in your inventory.
 Order picking will actually take longer and you may have to un-kit the orders in the future.